There is a standard trick to make HTML block with given proportions:

 Since padding is computed according to containing element width, it’s possible to use it along with width to get required proportions (16:9 in this example, 56.25% = 100% * 9 / 16).
 And content block is positioned absolutely to use the space taken by padding.

 After learning about Custom Elements I decided to see if I can abstract the trick and turn it into something clean and reusable.
-So I could use it just like this:
+So it could be used just like this:

 <ratio-box ratio="16:9"> ... </ratio-box>